letv1nnn/DevOps-Agent/README.md

 if I executes something twice, it appends logs from the execution to the old logs.

+## Essential Information
+Take these into account:
+- DevOps Agent uses git version control when registring the current version of the deployemnt.
+I'm goint to add the Mercurial and SVN models support.
+- Current implementation uses ***mistral*** Ollama model, consider this and if you have a 16+ gb of RAM, use much faster models.

 ## Preinstallation

 You primarily need to install [rust](https://www.rust-lang.org/tools/install) compiler.